prazwal-bns/przwl-mark/README.md

 ## ✨ Features

-- 🚀 **Lightning-Fast Bookmarking**: Save pages instantly with a single keyboard shortcut
+- 🚀 **Lightning-Fast Book-marking**: Save pages instantly with a single keyboard shortcut
 - 📁 **Smart Organization**: Create custom folders and organize bookmarks with drag-and-drop ease
 - 🔍 **Powerful Search**: Find bookmarks instantly with real-time search and filtering
 - 🌓 **Seamless Dark Mode**: Beautiful interface that adapts to your system theme